Starignus/PythonPractise/Chapter2/2-Arduino_intro.md

 **Note:** For more informations you can check the Arduino [Microcontroller section](https://www.arduino.cc/en/Tutorial/Foundations) of their Foundations.

 ### What is Arduino: Software
+Please download the Arduino IDE from [Arduino's website](https://www.arduino.cc/en/Main/Software) if you are having any trouble there are setup guides for every operating system on [his page](https://www.arduino.cc/en/Guide/HomePage).

 #### Quick tour of the Arduino IDE